ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 190 BPM, 4:17 | 7.28★\
 *description written by [Gamelan4](https://osu.ppy.sh/users/9856910)*

 KitajimaYN, now known as [Waribashi](https://osu.ppy.sh/users/2250574), is back to the monthly Loved post.
-It's no surprise, since they are one of the most prominent and longstanding mappers in the taiko scene, being able to amass thousands of plays in their maps, ranked or graveyarded.
+It's no surprise, since they are one of the most prominent and longstanding mappers in the osu!taiko scene, being able to amass thousands of plays in their maps, ranked or graveyarded.
 Collaborating with another prominent mapper like [maguro869](https://osu.ppy.sh/users/4733750) only further increases the amount of popularity a map can get.

-[Rettou Joutou(BRING IT ON) ft.Kagamine Rin&Ren (Yozumina Remix)](https://osu.ppy.sh/beatmapsets/952710#taiko/1989287) is a burst-heavy map, with complicated mixed snapping streams that go along a really upbeat vocaloid remix.
-This map with its collection of patterns, bursts, rhythms and all those elements that scream of a KTYN and maguro collab, serves as an excelent skill benchmark for people eager to test their skills and who are up to a challenge.
+[Rettou Joutou(BRING IT ON) ft.Kagamine Rin&Ren (Yozumina Remix)](https://osu.ppy.sh/beatmapsets/952710#taiko/1989287) is a burst-heavy map, with complicated mixed-snapping streams that go along a really upbeat VOCALOID remix.
+This map with its collection of patterns, bursts, rhythms and all those elements that scream of a KTYN and maguro collab, serves as an excellent benchmark for people eager to test their skills and who are up to a challenge.
 A leaderboard would make the process of recording your skill progression better.
 It's up to you, the player, to decide.
 Go give this map a try if you haven't, and as always, never forget to have fun!

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/628412.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})